COVID-19 vaccination information

 There are 3 different types of proof available that you can get for free:

 - an International COVID-19 Vaccination Certificate for overseas travel.

 The COVID-19 vaccination certificate can be viewed or printed through:

 Find out how to add your proof of vaccination status to the Check in Qld app.

-Services Australia recently launched an online resource centre with information about how people can get proof of their COVID-19 vaccinations, including tailored guidance for Australians to set up their online accounts, and access and store their vaccination proof.
-Find out more.
+Services Australia’s online resource centre contains information about how people can get proof of their COVID-19 vaccinations, including tailored guidance for Australians to set up their online accounts, and access and store their vaccination proof.

 Australian Government COVID-19 vaccine claims scheme

 The Therapeutic Goods Administration (TGA) closely monitor adverse events for suspected side effects in vaccines used in Australia, often finding they are not caused by the vaccine itself.
 You can learn about the TGA’s COVID-19 vaccine safety monitoring and reporting activities or report a suspected side effect.

 This new federal scheme will cover the costs of injuries $5,000 and above due to administration of a TGA approved COVID-19 vaccine or due to an adverse event that is considered to be caused by a COVID-19 vaccination.
 Find out more at the Department of Health website.